Taiwan chipmaker UMC to spend $3.6 billion to expand capacity

 UMC’s total investment in the science park will reach $T150 billion over the next three years, he added.

-“Amid the semiconductor component shortage, we are working with our customers, suppliers and partners to alleviate the capacity tightness across the supply chain,” Wang said.
+“Amid the semiconductor component shortage, we are working with our customers, suppliers and partners to alleviate the capacity tightness across the supply chain,” Wang said, adding they operated at full capacity in the first quarter and demand will outpace supply in the second quarter.

+The expansion is supported by what Wang called a “multi-year product alignment” between it and unidentified customers.

+“That includes a loading protection mechanism that will ensure the P6 capacity is maintained at a healthy loading level,” he said, referring to the expansion plan.

-The global chip shortage initially forced automakers to cut production but is now also hurting manufacturers of smartphones, laptops and even household appliances, and chip firms are racing to add capacity to keep up.
+The global chip shortage initially forced automakers to cut production but is now also hurting manufacturers of smartphones, laptops and even household appliances.
+Chip firms are racing to add capacity to keep up.

 That announcement came days after Intel Corp announced a $20 billion plan to expand its capacity.